thboutet/STAGE-M1/README.md

 To process my results I use the "script_cluster.py" This will create "result_microsporidia" files which contain :
--Pie charts on the predictions of the 4 tools ('Pie')
+- Pie charts on the predictions of the 4 tools ('Pie')
--A bar charts that compares the set of genes predicted by the set of tools with those of the initial database ('Bar/database_VS_4tools_microsporidia.png')
+- A bar charts that compares the set of genes predicted by the set of tools with those of the initial database ('Bar/database_VS_4tools_microsporidia.png')
--An other bar charts which represents true positives and false positives ('Bar/prediction_microsporidia.png')
+- An other bar charts which represents true positives and false positives ('Bar/prediction_microsporidia.png')
--A histogram of the size of genes predicted and not predicted ('Histogram/microsporidia')
+- A histogram of the size of genes predicted and not predicted ('Histogram/microsporidia')
--2 Venn Diagramms : 1 which represents the clustered genes for all tools  ('Venn/all_tools_microsporidia.png') , the other which represents clustered and correct genes for all tools ('Correct_genes_microsporidia.png')
+- 2 Venn Diagramms : 1 which represents the clustered genes for all tools  ('Venn/all_tools_microsporidia.png') , the other which represents clustered and correct genes for all tools ('Correct_genes_microsporidia.png')
--The list of genes that are in the database but are never predicted ('unpredicted_genes_microsporidia')
+- The list of genes that are in the database but are never predicted ('unpredicted_genes_microsporidia')
--The list of genes that are predicted by all tools ('predicted_genes_microsporidia')
+- The list of genes that are predicted by all tools ('predicted_genes_microsporidia')